hoprnet/docs-rpch-net/docs/tutorial-basics/RPCh-SDK.md

 The SDK is a necessary component which serves two main functions:

 - Translating HTTP(S) requests/responses into something the HOPR network can understand.
-- Communicating with the discovery platform to choose reliable RPCh entry & exit nodes for each relay
+- Communicating with the discovery platform to choose reliable entry & exit nodes for each relay

 ### Translating Your Request